ugonnaagwu/practicechangeremote/Week 2/[ENG2.4]State_ClassVsFunctionComponents.md

 ## Exercises

-Here are some things to try doing in order to practie what you learned here today.
+Here are some things to try doing in order to practice what you learned here today.

 For all of the following, start with this lesson's function-based components, and modify the code so that the app includes the following features: